About She's A Beast

 Battleaxe (unpredictable)

 This an opt-in supplement with no guarantees as to topic, frequency, or length.
 The first one was about John Malkovich.
-If you just want to read more of my (strong) opinions, that's what Battleaxe is for. Ā
+If you just want to read more of my (strong) opinions, that's what Battleaxe is for.

 Interested in getting started with lifting, even if you've never touched a single weight before?
 Check out Casey's book/program, LIFTOFF: Couch to Barbell.

-Well, the Beast is in all of us.
-But I’m a writer and editor 15 years in the game who used to have a terrible relationship with my body; I ran too much, ate too little, ruminated about food constantly, and thought that was all just part of the beautiful experience of ā€œbeing a woman.ā€
+I used to have a terrible relationship with my body; I ran too much, ate too little, ruminated about food constantly, and thought that was all just part of the beautiful experience of “being a woman.”
+(This is where A Physical Education begins.)

-As I got into lifting, it began to dissolve the thick connective tissue in my brain between ā€œworking outā€ and ā€œbeing as attractive and tiny as possible.ā€ I realized that my body was for so much more than ā€œpunishing it with salad scraps and ā€˜intensity intervalsā€™ā€; it could grow and get strong much more easily and quickly that I ever could have imagined; and that lifting weights could be the most fun and validating form of exercise I’d ever tried, that it was easier to me than cardio (yes, it’s true; I would never tell a lie about the dreaded cardio).
+As I got into lifting weights, it began to dissolve the thick connective tissue in my brain between “being as attractive and tiny as possible” and “being a worthwhile person,” I realized that my body was for so much more than “punishing it with salad scraps and ‘intensity intervals’”: it could grow and get strong much more easily and quickly that I ever could have imagined and crushing my squat PRs and perfecting my deadlift form turned out to be the most fun and validating form of exercise I’d ever tried, that it was easier to me than cardio (yes, it’s true; I would never tell a lie about the dreaded cardio).

 Why subscribe with your dollars?